tinalimbudev/weather-bot/README.md

 Ask this helpful Weather Bot to see if you need to grab your sunnies or an umbrella before heading out.

-It can tell you about the current weather, the weather later today (for up to 12 hours), or the weather for this upcoming week (for up to 7 days).
+It can tell you about the current weather, the weather for later today (up to 12 hours), or the weather for this upcoming week (up to 7 days).

 ## Dependencies